vigneshksaithal/bootstrap-autocomplete/docs/index.md

   <input id="search" type="text" class="form-contorol"/>
 </div>
 ```
-Initiate the autocomplete function once
+Initiate the autocomplete function once.
 Pass the search(input) element and the array of values.

 ```